IslayTzash/stellaris-tech-tree/README.md

 Items that show up with a @, $, or Brittish pound sign are replaceable parameters within a field and get hit with another level of substitution.

-The program uses two parsers to read the YAML.
+The program uses two parsers to read the Stellaris game data files.
-* ruamel.yaml - is used to read the English localization files and some weight information
+* ruamel.yaml - is used to read the English localization files and dump some weight information
 * a custom yacc based parser is used to read the game rule files

 # Overview of Web Display Project